Glossary of Terms

 The engine that is used with air baths for passing warm air inside the tub.

 A common material used in making bathtubs.
-During the construction of tubs liquid iron is poured into a mould that is in the shape of a tub.
+During the construction of cast tubs, liquid iron is poured into a mold that is in the shape of a tub.
+Cast-iron material is said to be one of the most durable bathtub materials available.

 This refers to a process wherein colored lights are used to generate a kind of therapeutic reaction or response.
 The colored lights incorporated in the Chromatherapy tubs helps you relax while taking a bath.

 This refers to knobs or handles that are fitted on a filler or a tub faucet used for adjusting temperature and water flow.
-However, in advanced bathtubs controls may refer to a remote control that is used for operating and adjusting jets, aromatherapy, blowers or other features.
+However, in advanced bathtubs, controls may refer to a remote control that is used for operating and adjusting jets, aromatherapy, blowers or other features.
 It could also refer to buttons in some tubs.
+Bathtubs like walk-in tubs typically have ergonomic and sophisticated controls especially engineered for people with arthritic hands.

 It usually refers to lip (or horizontal perimeter) of the tub.
 However, it can also refer to a drop-in bathtub or an undermount.